-- Section 2 – SEC Registration: Check box indicating independent reason for SEC eligibility.
+- Section 2 – SEC Registration: Check the box indicating the independent reason for SEC eligibility.

-- Section 3 – Form of Organization: Provide information on type of entity, month ending for fiscal year, and state or country of organization.
+- Section 3 – Form of Organization: Provide information on the type of entity, month ending for the fiscal year, and state or country of organization.

 - Section 4 – Controls Persons: List owners, executive officers, and indirect owners (similar information as required in Schedule A and B).

 The SEC has issued a “marked to show changes” copy of the paper version of Form ADV Part 1, which can serve as a helpful tool in understanding the details of the changes and additional data required.
 In preparation for this newly required filing, Chief Compliance Officers should consider taking the following steps:

 - Review the Form ADV changes in detail and make a list of all new information required that is applicable to your firm.

 - Work with operations and accounting personnel in determining how best to gather the data, both for the initial filing and subsequent amendments.